nderscore/tamagui-typescript-plugin/README.md

 1. Make sure your VSCode is configured to use typescript from your workspace:

    - Open VSCode `Command Palette` -> `Select Typescript Version...` -> `Use Workspace Version`

+## Contributing

+If you would like to contribute to this project, please see the [contributing guide](./CONTRIBUTING.md).